aditya-me13/aditya-me13.github.io/_pages/por.md

 ---

-## Overall Executive, PDC, Professional Development Council.
+## General Executive, PDC, Professional Development Council.
 IIT Gandhinagar, _May '24 - Current_.

 * Contributed to organizing and conducting workshops on resume building, interview preparation, and mock tests, ensuring students were well-prepared for their career pursuits and develop Professional Skills.